 Today, Babies“R”Us is the nation’s leading baby products specialty retailer and the chain has grown to approximately 250 locations across the country since its first store opened.
 The stores offer new and expectant parents everything they need for their baby, including an incredible selection of baby products and supplies from leading manufacturers at prices to fit any budget.

 In 2011, Toys“R”Us, Inc. formed a joint venture with Li & Fung Retailing for the Toys“R”Us business in Southeast Asia and Greater China, acquiring a majority stake in its previously licensed business.
 With this agreement, Toys“R”Us, Inc. assumed ownership and oversight of 90 existing Toys“R”Us stores in Brunei, China, Hong Kong, Malaysia, Singapore, Taiwan and Thailand.

 More Ways to Shop Toys“R”Us

 Recognizing the incredible potential of the Internet, Toys“R”Us launched Toysrus.com in June 1998, and it quickly became one of the fastest growing sites in the toy and baby products shopping categories.
 Today, Toysrus.com is one of the most visited sites in the specialty toy and baby products retail category with a vast assortment of toys for kids of all ages.
 The site also offers exciting exclusives, helpful and distinct services, as well as fantastic deals every day.
-In addition, Babiesrus.com offers a wide selection of baby products and supplies and a convenient, best-in-class baby registry.
+In addition, Babiesrus.com offers a wide selection of baby products and supplies and a convenient, premier baby registry.